Supabase to AWS RDS Migration

 Image

-A dedicated VPC separated migration traffic from the client's application environment, with DMS and RDS in private subnets and a bastion host for validation queries.
+A dedicated VPC isolated migration traffic from the application environment, with DMS and RDS in private subnets and a bastion host for validation queries.
 The bastion's user_data installs all required PostgreSQL extensions and creates the renamed target schema on first boot — if the instance is ever replaced, it self-heals without manual steps.

-The DMS replication instance was deliberately over-provisioned after an early attempt on a smaller class failed mid-replication from memory pressure.
+The DMS replication instance was deliberately over-provisioned after an early attempt on a smaller instance class failed mid-replication from memory pressure.
 The larger instance handles buffering large transactions without stalling CDC.
 Storage was provisioned as io2 Provisioned IOPS to avoid throttling under sustained replication write load.

 DMS endpoint credentials are stored in Secrets Manager and referenced by ARN — never written to any file, never committed to version control.